 Butterfly Plants: Attracting Butterflies to Your Garden

-Here is a thorough list of butterfly-attracting trees, shrubs, perennials, and annuals.
-All will grow well in the Pacific Northwest, and if you’re looking for any help with the following foliage, be sure to visit us at our Portland Nursery
+Below you will find a thorough list of butterfly-attracting trees, shrubs, perennials, and annuals.
+All will grow well in the Pacific Northwest, and if you’re looking for any help with the following foliage, be sure to visit us at our Portland garden center

 Trees that Attract Butterflies